-As I explain at the end, I haven’t included any links to buy the Roffie in this article because I prefer not to recommend a product that I feel has an issue with customer ratings.
+I haven’t included any links to buy the Roffie in this article because I prefer not to recommend a product that I feel has an issue with customer ratings.
 More importantly, it’s no longer being sold on Amazon or any other website anyway – as far as I can tell.
 Take a look at my other white noise machine reviews for alternatives.

 Full review and video transcript